$5,271.00 - $7,082.00 Monthly

 Description

-The Substance Abuse Recovery Unit (SARU) is responsible for the implementation of evidence-based practices and the operational support to facilitate criminal justice involved individuals’ participation in promising practices/programs designed to decrease recidivism, which increases staff, criminal justice involved individuals, and public safety.
+The Substance Abuse Recovery Unit (SARU) is responsible for the implementation of evidence-based practices and operational support to facilitate individual participation in promising practices/programs designed to decrease recidivism, which increases staff, incarcerated individual, and public safety.

-Working for the Department of Corrections, in collaboration with its criminal justice partners, this position will contribute to staff and community safety and provide substance use disorder assessments and treatment and coordinative services that addresses the incarcerated individuals risk and health needs across the continuum of care in the least restrictive setting needed to ensure protection of staff, incarcerated individuals, and the public.
+The Department of Corrections, in collaboration with its criminal justice partners, will contribute to staff and community safety and hold incarcerated individuals accountable by conducting appropriate substance use disorder assessments and treatment to assess the risk and needs of the population and by providing services to address the risks and needs across the continuum in the least restrictive setting needed to ensure protection of staff, incarcerated individuals and public.

 A completed application packet will include: